andrejfsantos4/BoxED/README.md

 This importer will load all the data into an object-oriented structure for easier use.
 Refer to its [documentation](boxed_importer.py) for more details on how the data is saved and how you can use it.

 Alternatively, you can simply use the data directly.
-Everything is stored in [this folder](Dataset).
+Everything is stored in the JSON format and available in [this folder](Dataset).

 ## Dataset details
 TODO: add summary table here